Key Takeaways

 • Avoid caffeine at least 8 hours before bedtime to ensure better sleep quality.

-• Reduce your daily caffeine intake if you notice insomnia, anxiety, or headaches impacting your ability to sleep.
+• Reduce your daily caffeine intake if you notice insomnia, anxiety, or headaches.

 The vast majority of adults consume caffeine daily, with many relying on caffeine’s energizing effects to enhance their mood and optimize their performance.
 Caffeine is found naturally in many plants, including coffee beans, tea leaves, cacao pods, and kola nuts.
 Synthetic caffeine is also sometimes added to medications and energy drinks.